JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 This tab configures which claims are present in the JWT Header.
 The following header options can be enabled or disabled:

-* Generate 'typ' claim
+* Generate 'typ' claim,
-* JWK Set URL
-* Certificate specific header claims (Asymmetric key only)
+* JWK Set URL (jku), A selector can be used to specify the jku, if the selector evaluates as empty or null the filter will fail.
-* Embed all key related claims in the 'jwk' claim (except for 'jku')
+* Embed all key related claims in the 'jwk' claim (except for 'jku'), if this is selected all of the following header claims will be embedded in a JWK object within the header.
-* Generate 'x5t' thumbprint
+* Generate 'x5t' thumbprint, derived from the signing certificate
-* Compute Certificate x5t\#256
+* Compute Certificate x5t\#256, derived from the signing certificate
-* Include 'x5c' certificate chain
+* Include 'x5c' certificate chain, derived from the signing certificate
-* Include 'x5u' certificate URL
+* Include 'x5u' certificate URL, A selector can be used to specify the x5u, if the selector evaluates as empty or null the filter will fail.

 A detailed explanation for each header can be found in the [JWS RFC 7515](https://tools.ietf.org/html/rfc7515#section-4) Enabling all of the setting will produce a header with the following structure: